Troubleshooting Verse

 next.craft_mode == CraftMode.Normal

 In this example, we can clearly see a cycle.
-Think about how the program will run timestep by timestep.
 When the craft mode is “Normal”, it will transition to “Up” due to the 1st if statement.
-Then in the next timestep, the craft will transition to “Normal” due to the 2nd if condition.
-In the next timestep, the craft will transition to “Up” again due to the 1st if statement.
-Avoid situations where a mode transition can occur too soon.
-This includes “self-loops” where a mode transitions to itself.
+Then it will IMMEDIATELY transition back to Normal due to the 2nd condition being true.
+Avoid situations where a transition can happen immediately after another.

 Another example: